 The overall aim of these services is to provide parents and families with the knowledge, skills and support to meet the needs of their child and to optimise the child's development and ability to participate in family and community life.
 All services are provided using a family-centred approach, recognising the importance of working in partnership with the family.

 For more information about ECIS see:

 How to apply for Early Childhood Intervention Services

 Access to ECIS is via the ECIS Application Form.
 See link below.
 Applications for ECIS are managed by ECIS Intake teams across the state, providing a clear, visible and coordinated entry point into ECIS for families and referring agencies.

 Parents may refer their child to ECIS.
 It is recommended that you consult with the child’s paediatrician, maternal and child health nurse, educational or health professional and seek their assistance to complete the application.
 If a professional is completing the form on behalf of a family he/she should consult with the parent/guardian to discuss the application, ensure they have understood the general and privacy information and give signed consent for the referral.

 Completed and signed application forms are lodged with ECIS Intake in the area where the child resides.

 All applications must have signed parent/guardian consent for the ECIS application where indicated on the application form.

 ECIS Intake will determine eligibility for ECIS, work with the family to identify concerns, to plan next steps and to make a referral to an ECIS agency.

-Please note: Families living in the local government areas of Barwon, North East Melbourne, Central Highlands and Loddon areas are required to apply for support through the National Disability Insurance Agency (NDIA) not ECIS.
+Please note: Families living in the areas of Barwon, North East Melbourne, Central Highlands, Loddon, Inner Eastern Melbourne, Inner Gippsland, Outer Eastern Melbourne, Ovens Murray, and Wimmera South West are required to apply for support through the National Disability Insurance Agency (NDIA) not ECIS.
 See below for details.